 The LAMMPS writes the configuration of water molecules to the file every 1000 picoseconds [1-TXT], which is the default in the provided LAMMPS input file [2-TXT].

 SCREEN: Talent points to the script showing the corresponding description.
-TEXT: dump.myadsorbate.lammpstrj
+TEXT: dump.ch2oh.lammpstrj

 SCREEN: Talent points to the input file.
 TEXT: input.prod